-If your registered GP is unable to conduct the vision test, you will need to take the D4 form to an optician prior to attending your GP appointment.
+If your chosen GP is unable to conduct the vision test, you will need to take the D4 form to an optician prior to attending your GP appointment.
 The optician will complete page 3 of the report, and return the form to you.
-Your GP will conduct the remaining parts of the medical, and then declare you fit or unfit.
+Your chosen GP will conduct the remaining parts of the medical, and then declare you fit or unfit.

 In addition to having your GP complete this report form, they must sign the medical fitness certificate that you will return to the Council with your medical report.
 This certificate can also be found in the related documents section below.
 Both parts together make up the medical we will use to evaluate your fitness to drive.
 Please ensure that your chosen GP is willing to sign this certificate prior to attending your medical.